Currently available for £879.99 from SportsDirect.com

 With a 2 year on-site parts and labour warranty, a host of functions and training options, the introduction of the i-drive wheel and an advanced cushioning system the Reebok TT1.0 is certainly worth considering.

 The Reebok TT1.0 is a well thought through treadmill that has a lot of programme options and a good cushioning system- it's all we'd expect from a Reebok machine.
 The issue with the TT1.0 is the value for money side of things.
-You can get a similar spec machine with the Proform 545i for a much lower price, or the rather nice DKN AiRun Z for similar money!
+You can get a similar spec machine with the Proform 545i for a much lower price, or the rather nice DKN AiRun Z for a bit less as well.

 Reebok Titanium TT1.0 Specifications